 In the south, La Vanille Reserve des Mascareignes is owned by British expatriate, Paddy Rountree - of chocolate fame - and run by an Australian zoologist, Owen Griffiths.
 The reserve comprises 500 giant tortoises, Nile crocodiles and an insectarium with over 20,000 species.

-The SEGA is the most popular dance, originating from the slaves of African origin, although, as the island has a 52% Hindu population, traditional Indian dances are also featured in colourful celebrations.
+The SEGA, the most popular dance, originates from the slaves of African origin.
+Traditional Indian dances are also featured in colourful celebrations.
 A fusion style has crept in.

 The diversity of the Mauritian society is reflected in its food.
 French, Indian, African, Chinese and Malagasy influences have produced an exotic Creole cuisine with basic flavours of garlic, ginger, thyme, tomatoes and chilli.
 Curry, ranging from the milder varieties from Northern India to the fiery ones from the South of the Great Peninsula, is also very popular.
 Mauritius having a sea reserve extending over 2000 km, fish is bound to be abundant.
 On the game side, wild boar and venison are plentiful.

 Flights to Mauritius